Course - Applied Programming - TDT4114

 Course content

-The subject provides an overview of various programming concepts, including lambda expressions, collections, iterators, and list comprehensions.
+The subject provides an overview of various programming concepts, such as lambda expressions, collections, iterators, and list comprehensions.
 It also introduces object-oriented programming.
-It covers important aspects of data storage and error handling, such as file handling, persistent storage of information, and exception handling.
+It covers important aspects of data storage and error handling, including file management, persistent storage of information, and exception handling.

-Furthermore, it provides an introduction to data analysis and visualization using modules like NumPy, Matplotlib, SciPy, and Pandas.
+Furthermore, the subject offers an introduction to data analysis and visualization, utilizing the packages NumPy, Matplotlib, SciPy, and Pandas.
 Predictive analysis is also included, with data preparation and the application of linear regression models using scikit-learn.
-Other applications include numerical differentiation and integration, solving equations, statistics, and probability theory.
-The subject includes project work where participants have the opportunity to delve into applications relevant to their own field of study.
+The course encourages project work, allowing participants to delve into applications relevant to their own fields of study.

-There is also a focus on unit testing and version control using GitLab.
-The programming environments used are Visual Studio Code and/or Jupyter Notebook, with access to the Jupyter server at NTNU.
+Emphasis is also placed on unit testing and version control with git.
+The programming environments used are Visual Studio Code and Jupyter Notebook.

 Learning outcome